 Recruitment for the cohort has begunand will take place at MS clinics at the following sites: University of Alberta, University of British Columbia, University of Calgary, University of Toronto and Centre Hospitalier de l'Université de Montréal.
 Recruitment dates for each site will be posted on the MS Society of Canada’s social media channels as they become available.
-For more information on how to participate, please visit the MS research portal.
-Click here for more information about the Canadian Prospective Cohort Study to Understand Progression in MS.
+For more information on how to participate, please visit the

 Progression – or the steady worsening of disease, resulting in increased disability – is a challenging reality faced by people affected by MS. While major advances have been made in MS research over the last 30 years, the mechanism of progression and the ways in which researchers and clinicians can track progression are still not fully understood.
 The CanProCo can have significant implications on how those living with MS manage and understand their illness from diagnosis and throughout the various stages of the disease.
 This study will look at progression from the biological, physical, and socioeconomic perspectives, and will meaningfully engage people living with MS so that their individual experiences are captured.
 Ultimately, the goal of the cohort is to connect biological findings with real world and clinical findings to create a comprehensive picture of progression in MS, with the hope that researchers will better understand the unpredictable nature of MS and find a cure.